Growing parsley in pots

 - Plant seeds ¼” deep in seed-starting mix or coconut coir, and mist to keep them slightly moist but not soggy.
 Soaking overnight first can help them germinate faster.

 - Parsley is slow to germinate, so don’t be surprised if it takes three weeks or more to sprout.
-Maybe use that time to pin a bunch of parsley recipes on Pinterest!

 - Once the seedlings have a set of true leaves, thin them down to one seedling per seed-starting container.

 TIP: At this point, if they’re in small seed-starting cells and it’s still 2-3 weeks until your last frost date, you might (carefully) transplant them to 3-4” peat pots or the containers you plan to use for the season.
 Just keep them indoors in very sunny windows or under fluorescent plant growing lights, with a few inches of clearance.